Saul Bellow: Nobel Prize and later career

 Propelled by the success of Humboldt's Gift, Bellow won the Nobel Prize in literature in 1976.
 In the 70-minute address he gave to an audience in Stockholm, Sweden, Bellow called on writers to be beacons for civilization and awaken it from intellectual torpor.

-The following year, the National Endowment for the Humanities selected Bellow for the Jefferson Lecture, the U.S. federal government's highest honor for achievement in the humanities.
+The following year, the National Endowment for the Humanities selected Bellow for the Jefferson Lecture, the US federal government's highest honor for achievement in the humanities.
 Bellow's lecture was entitled "The Writer and His Country Look Each Other Over."

-From December 1981 to March 1982, Bellow was the Visiting Lansdowne Scholar at the University of Victoria (B.C.), and also held the title Writer-in-Residence.
+From December 1981 to March 1982, Bellow was the Visiting Lansdowne Scholar at the University of Victoria (BC), and also held the title Writer-in-Residence.
 In 1998, he was elected to the American Philosophical Society.

 Bellow traveled widely throughout his life, mainly to Europe, which he sometimes visited twice a year.
 As a young man, Bellow went to Mexico City to meet Leon Trotsky, but the expatriate Russian revolutionary was assassinated the day before they were to meet.
 Bellow's social contacts were wide and varied.
 He tagged along with Robert F. Kennedy for a magazine profile he never wrote, and was close friends with the author Ralph Ellison.
 His many friends included the journalist Sydney J. Harris and the poet John Berryman.

 While sales of Bellow's first few novels were modest, that turned around with Herzog.
 Bellow continued teaching well into his old age, enjoying its human interaction and exchange of ideas.
 He taught at Yale University, University of Minnesota, New York University, Princeton University, University of Puerto Rico, University of Chicago, Bard College and Boston University, where he co-taught a class with James Wood ('modestly absenting himself' when it was time to discuss Seize the Day).
-In order to take up his appointment at Boston, Bellow moved in 1993 from Chicago to Brookline, Massachusetts, where he died on April 5, 2005, at age 89.
+In order to take up his appointment at Boston, Bellow moved from Chicago to Brookline, Massachusetts, in 1993; he died there on April 5, 2005, at age 89.
 He is buried at the Jewish cemetery Shir HeHarim of Brattleboro, Vermont.

 While he read voluminously, Bellow also played the violin and followed sports.
 Work was a constant for him, but he at times toiled at a plodding pace on his novels, frustrating the publishing company.

 His early works earned him the reputation as a major novelist of the 20th century, and by his death he was widely regarded as one of the greatest living novelists.
 He was the first writer to win three National Book Awards in all award categories.
 His friend and protege Philip Roth has said of him, "The backbone of 20th-century American literature has been provided by two novelists—William Faulkner and Saul Bellow.
 Together they are the Melville, Hawthorne, and Twain of the 20th century."
 James Wood, in a eulogy of Bellow in The New Republic, wrote: